More About Using These Resources

 - Cancer screening and risk factors

-Research to Reality is a new interactive community of practice with discussion forums, cyber-seminars, and enhanced collaboration with other practitioners and researchers around evidence-based practice.
-This community is both an information resource and a forum where members can connect and collaborate with other public health professionals to ask questions, discuss ideas and solutions, share useful resources and tools, and participate in cyber-seminars and other events.
+Research to Reality is an interactive community of practice developed and supported by the National Cancer Institute.
+More than 2300 cancer control researchers and practitioners connect and collaborate to ask questions, discuss ideas and solutions, share useful resources and tools, and participate in cyber-seminars and other events.

 The CDC publishes a Guide to Community Preventive Services containing the latest synthesis of the science examining various intervention strategies.
 The Community Guide is periodically updated as new studies become available and analysis is completed.
 Current chapters address Tobacco, Physical Activity, Nutrition, Health Communication, Obesity, Worksite, and Cancer.